rangersdesktop/TileProjectV1/README.md

 Latency for this version with context tends to be around 1.5-2 sec but I'll keep working at it.
 (Also whisper doesn't have a warm up yet so the first prompt is slower)

-**[This is all very much a work in progress!
-Check my website for details about the project https://rangersdesk.top]**

 # **For "serverTest.py":**
 Tested on Ubuntu 24.04 LTS

-**Make sure you have Cuda setup before starting:** pip install nvidia-cublas-cu12 nvidia-cudnn-cu12 --break-system-packages
+**Make sure you have Cuda setup before starting:**

+pip install nvidia-cublas-cu12 nvidia-cudnn-cu12 --break-system-packages

 install text-generation-webui and download a model first: